danwiic/posF/readme.md

-If you're planning to use this you need to install the dependencies or you may encounter an error if you try to run it.
+If you're planning to use this you need to install the dependencies or you'll encounter an error if you try to run it.

-heres a step by step on what you need to install in the client and server side.
+heres a step by step on what you need to install in the client and server side file.

 CLIENT SIDE